benchristel/verse/docs/advanced/index.md

 inlining everything in one HTML file?*
-In effect, traditional tools force you to decide on the scale and architecture of your project before you've written a line of code. **Verse aims to remove as many of those decision points as possible.** To achieve that, it provides a **framework that scales smoothly from no-UI one-liners to fully-featured interactive programs**.
+In effect, traditional tools force you to decide on the scale and architecture of your project before you've written a line of code, and reversing those decisions later can be costly. **Verse aims to remove as many of those decision points as possible.** To achieve that, it provides a **framework that scales smoothly from no-UI one-liners to fully-featured interactive programs**.